 More information about VME device control appears in these chapters:

-- Chapter 4, "User-Level Access to Devices," covers PIO and DMA access from the user process. - Chapter 13, "Services for VME Drivers on Origin 2000/Onyx2," discusses the kernel services used by a kernel-level VME device driver, and contains an example.
+- Chapter 4, "User-Level Access to Devices," covers PIO and DMA access from the user process. - Chapter 14, "Services for VME Drivers," discusses the kernel services used by a kernel-level VME device driver, and contains an example.